 Lately I have been thrown into a chaos of disordered perception because I have doubted the premise and the motive of my relationship to the world around me, so I have had nothing to anchor the seemingly never-ending stream of sensation and information coming my way.
 For this reason, others’ words, too, have seemed a babble to me, like so many words on a page I read but do not comprehend.
-I try to grapple with their opinions, but I am made anxious by the fact that every single one of their opinions holds within it an implication of the ground of their perception of the order of things which I have lost sight of, and which I am certain I could never see through their eyes—in other words, I have been made so skeptical of that which grounds their perspective because the ground for my own has fallen away, but it’s mine which I needed to figure out, for both our sake.
+I try to grapple with their opinions, but I am made anxious by the fact that every single one of them holds within it an implication of the ground of someone else’s perception of the order of things which I have lost sight of, and which I am certain I could not find again through their eyes—in other words, I have been made so skeptical of that which grounds their perspective because the ground for my own has fallen away, but it’s mine which I need to reclaim, for both our sake.
 This sensation has been ongoing for at least a month.
-Good news, that the first and second paragraphs of this essay describe how I’ve found my way out.
+Good news, that the first and second paragraphs of this essay reveal how I might find my way to surer footing.

 I wrote the following a week or two ago, in the midst of this disorienting process, and here might be the proper place to give it context, and declare it as a solution:

 What entrances us about the butterfly cannot be pinned down, though we try, literally pinning the butterfly—or at least its body—to a board, to be displayed and examined in greater detail.